nhab/Nilx/README.md

     An Aggregate is a hierarchy of objects (Entities and Value objects) that make up a consistency boundary

 ## Agregate root
     Each AGGREGATE has a root and a boundary.
     The boundary defines what is inside the AGGREGATE.
     The root is a single, specific ENTITY contained in the AGGREGATE.
     The root is the only member of the AGGREGATE that outside objects are allowed to hold references to.
-    Example: An example is a model containing a Customer entity and an Address entity.
+    **Example**: An example is a model containing a Customer entity and an Address entity.
     We would never access an Address entity directly from the model

 ## Repository (interface):
-    A Repository is a collection-like interface that is used by the Domain and Application Layers to access to the data persistence system (the database).
+    A Repository is a collection-like interface
+    that is used by the Domain and Application Layers to access to the data persistence system (the database).

     ● It hides the complexity of the DBMS from the business code.
     ● Domain Layer contains the interfaces of the repositories.
     ● "Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects

 ## Domain Service:
     ● A Domain Service is a stateless service that implements core business rules of the domain.
     ● It is useful to implement domain logic that depends on multiple aggregate (entity) type or some external services.
     ● Services come in 3 flavours:
       Domain Services, Application Services, and Infrastructure Services.
-      Domain Services :
+      **Domain Services :**
         Encapsulates business logic that doesn't naturally fit within a domain object, and are NOT typical CRUD operations – those would belong to a Repository.
-      Application Services :
+      **Application Services :**
         Used by external consumers to talk to your system (think Web Services).
         If consumers need access to CRUD operations, they would be exposed here.
-     Infrastructure Services :
+     **Infrastructure Services :**
-        Used to abstract technical concerns (e.g. MSMQ, email provider, etc). ● Keeping Domain Services along with your Domain Objects is sensible( they are all focused on domain logic).
+        Used to abstract technical concerns (e.g. MSMQ, email provider, etc).
+        ● Keeping Domain Services along with your Domain Objects is sensible( they are all focused on domain logic).
         And you can inject Repositories into your Services.
 Depends on services and repositories.

 ## Speciﬁcation:
       ● A Speciﬁcation is used to deﬁne named, reusable, combinable and testable ﬁlters for Domain Objects based on the business rules.